 TGaz editors: please change the 11az_D3.0 page 227, line 14-15, as follows:

-The number of HE-LTF symbols in an HE TB Ranging NDP is the product of the usual number of HE-LTF symbols N_HE_LTF and the number of LTF repetitions LTF_REP.
+The number of HE-LTF symbols in an HE TB Ranging NDP is the product of the usual number of HE-LTF symbols N_HE_LTF and N_LTF_REP, the number of HE-LTF repetitions.
+A value of N_LTF_REP equal to 1 indicates a single HE-LTF segment without repetition, and a value of N_LTF_REP greater than 1 indicates the use of HE-LTF repetitions.

 References